 Investment-quality gold bars are 99.5% (995) pure gold, the international standard.
 Legitimate bars are stamped with the manufacturer's name, purity and the weight.

-Gold bullion bars and rounds are generally sold and then mailed to you by online gold retailers, which can offer discounts for members of the military and for buying in bulk.
-Sellers will usually mark-up the price of physical gold, so you’ll likely pay more than the actual gold’s value.
-Some well-known retailers include:
+Gold bullion bars and rounds are generally sold and mailed to you by online gold retailers.
+These retailers frequently offer discounts to members of the military and for buying in bulk.
+Sellers will usually mark up the price of physical gold, so you’ll likely pay more than the actual value.

 - JM Bullion